 They have a need you can satisfy or a problem you can solve.
 Maybe they know it; maybe they don’t.
 Make the connection clear, and make it often.
 When the iostudio team pitches ideas for content-gathering trips to our National Guard client, we always relate the concept to either a major content need for their website or a specific recruitment goal, like STEM.
 It’s a win-win; we boost our chances of scoring meaningful work, and they home in on the conversions they need most.

 3. Inject a “wow” factor.

 And, that doesn’t necessarily mean the scale of the project you’re pitching.
 After all, not every solution is a monumental, life-altering one.
-It could be as simple as a new button on a website or a week’s worth of targeted Instagram posts that moves the right dials for your client.
+In fact, pitching the perfect project can be as simple as proposing a new button on a website.
+Or creating a week’s worth of targeted Instagram posts that moves the right dials for your client.
 For example, when we pitched the National Guard on a recent update to their home page, we wowed them with hard data and examples of business best practices.
 Educating them on user paths, user experience, and information architecture helped build a comprehensive case for the project.
 And, it worked.
 But, remember to …

 4. Keep it simple.